-A 17th-century manor house and a Damien Hearst bronze sculpture were among cultural items accepted by the nation in exchange for tax breaks last year, with the total of £58.6m in tax settlements the highest ever
+A 17th-century manor house and a Damien Hirst bronze sculpture were among cultural items accepted by the nation in exchange for tax breaks last year, with the total of £58.6m in tax settlements the highest ever

 The cultural gifts scheme allows UK taxpayers to donate important cultural works to the nation in exchange for receiving a tax reduction (based on a set percentage of the donated objects’ value), while acceptance in lieu enables UK taxpayers to settle inheritance tax or one of its earlier forms by offering important works to the nation.

 Arts Council England, which administers both schemes on behalf of the Department for Digital, Culture, Media and Sport said 46 cases were settled last year, with £58.6m the highest figure gathered through the respective initiatives since their inception back in 2013.

 Figures for the last twelve months show that the total tax settlement value received through the two schemes exceeded £30m for the first time.
 The number of items, too, was at a record.